lsd-consulting/spring-wiremock-stub-generator/README.md

 TODO:
 - add support for path arrays in mappings (currently we use only the first value in the array)
 - add support for @RequestMapping on methods
+- add support for @ResponseStatus on controller
+- add instruction how to use the library to README
 - fix Jacoco/Codecov